-Born September 11 in 1967, she earned her Bachelor’s in political science and diplomacy from Yonsei University in Seoul in 1990 and her Master’s from the Jackson School of International Studies at the University of Washington in Seattle in 1996.
+She earned her Bachelor’s in political science and diplomacy from Yonsei University in Seoul and the Master’s from the Jackson School of International Studies at the University of Washington in Seattle.

-She is married with one son and, in 2008, she wrote a book describing the life of a diplomat, entitled A Diplomat Must Be a Multiplayer.
-Her new book, titled Audacious Challenge to International Organizations, was published in 2013.
+She is married with one son.
+She wrote her first book in 2008, describing the life of a diplomat, entitled A Diplomat Must Be a Multiplayer.
+Her second book, titled Audacious Challenge to International Organizations, was published in 2013.
 She supervised publishing However Long the Night in Korean translation in 2019.